hausanlp/hausanlp/README.md

 ## The solution - what are we doing?

-We are open community of academics, researchers, students, ml-engineeers, and NLP ethusiastics with passion for Hausa natural language processing.
-We aim to democratize Hausa-NLP by developing Hausa language resourcesd, promotes Hausa natural language processing research, and collaboration among relevant stakeholders.
+We are an open community of academics, researchers, students, ML-engineers, and NLP enthusiasts with a passion for Hausa natural language processing.
+We aim to democratise Hausa-NLP by developing Hausa language resources, promoting Hausa natural language processing research, and fostering collaboration among relevant stakeholders.

 ## How can you get involved?

-If you think you can help in any way possible(and we bet you can) or in any of the many areas that we haven't yet thought of (and here we're *sure* you can) then please check out our contributors guidlines (will soon be available).
-Join our group in these channels:
+If you think you can help in any way (and we're sure you can) or in any of the many areas we haven't yet thought of (and we're *sure* you can), please feel free to reach us via our email: hausanlp@gmail.com

 <!--